-- consumer cooperatives were now establishing direct contact with Farmers' Cooperatives with a view to better understanding and collaboration.

-- The consumer cooperatives sent a large number of lady cooperators to Hiroshima and Nagasaki to take part in the 40th Anniversary of Atom Bomb demonstrations and to pray for peace and no Nuclear warfare.

-- UNICEF work being undertaken

-by the consumer cooperatives

-a mission already sent to
+- consumer cooperatives were now establishing direct contact with Farmers' Cooperatives with a view to better understanding and collaboration. - The consumer cooperatives sent a large number of lady cooperators to Hiroshima and Nagasaki to take part in the 40th Annie versary of Atom Bomb demonstrations and to pray for peace and no Nuclear warfare. - UNICEF work being undertaken by the consumer cooperatives a mission already sent to Bangladesh. - There is increasing pressure on consumer cooperatives.
+The Liberal Democratic party is prescollaborating with the ICA RO in hosting a Regional Seminar on Super Market Cooperatives and University Cooperatives.

-Bangladesh.

-- There is increasing pressure on consumer cooperatives.
-The Liberal Democratic party is pres-